Stabilizing the Splits through Minimax Decision Trees: Conclusion

 \section{Conclusion}

 In this study, we reexamine the well-known phenomenon of ECP, which is associated with traditional CART decision trees \cite{breiman1984classification}.
 To remedy this undesirable behavior for single decision trees \cite{ishwaran2010consistency}, we introduce a novel decision tree splitting strategy, the MinimaxSplit algorithm, along with its multivariate variant, the cyclic MinimaxSplit algorithm.
 Unlike traditional VarianceSplit methods, which aim to reduce overall variance in the child nodes, our MinimaxSplit algorithm seeks to minimize the maximum variance within the split partitions, thereby reducing the risk of overly biased partitions.
 The cyclic MinimaxSplit algorithm further ensures that each dimension is used in a balanced manner throughout the tree construction process, avoiding dominance by a subset of features.
-We do not claim that this new method could outperform the classical CART-like splitting under all circumstances, yet we point out that our construction avoids ECP and attains a better convergence rate guarantee as the tree progresses deeper.
+We do not claim that this new method could outperform the classical CART-like splitting under all circumstances, yet we point out that our construction avoids ECP and attains a better convergence rate guarantee as the tree grows deeper.
 The (non-cyclic) MinimaxSplit construction features the anti-symmetry-breaking preference---consistency is not guaranteed in certain symmetric cases, which can, however, be alleviated by using ensemble methods.

-A key theoretical methodological development of this study is that the cyclic MinimaxSplit algorithm achieves an exponential MSE decay rate given sufficient data samples, without requiring additional variance decay assumptions (Theorem \ref{thm:atomic}) in regression and classification settings.
-Furthermore, we derive empirical risk bounds for this method, establishing its robustness in different settings (Theorem \ref{thm:oracle}).
-Using the same powerful techniques used for trees, we prove novel results on the convergence rates of univariate partition-based martingale approximations as a by-product (see Appendix \ref{sec:m}), which are of their own interest.
+A key theoretical methodological development of this study is that the cyclic MinimaxSplit algorithm achieves an exponential MSE (or logistic loss) decay rate given sufficient data samples, without requiring additional variance decay assumptions in regression and classification settings (Theorems \ref{thm:atomic} and \ref{thm:atomic-1}).
+Furthermore, we derive empirical risk bounds for this method, establishing its robustness in different settings (Theorems \ref{thm:oracle} and \ref{thm:oracle-1}).
+Using the same powerful techniques used for trees, we prove novel results on the convergence rates of univariate partition-based martingale approximations as a by-product (see Appendix \ref{sec:m}), which are of independent interest.